Curious about virtual teams?

 What’s Time Doctor?

-Time Doctor is a time tracking and productivity management tool used by large companies, like Verizon and Ericsson, and small businesses, like Thrive Market, to skyrocket team performance.
+Time Doctor is a time tracking and productivity management tool used by large companies and small businesses to skyrocket team performance.

 Time Doctor helps you:

 - Track how much time a virtual employee spends on a particular task.

 - Analyze employee productivity via various detailed reports.

 - Track web and app usage to ensure that team members don’t slack off.

 - Improve efficiency by highlighting significant barriers to team productivity.

 And that’s not everything you can do to manage the productivity of your remote workers.